bright/bright.github.io/_posts/2014-12-21-cocoaheads-tricity-reactivecocoa.md

 It's probably not easy to get started thinking in [FRP](http://en.wikipedia.org/wiki/Functional_reactive_programming) terms to get most out of ReactiveCocoa - but once you do, using the library is a pleasant experience.

+*This article is available at [a new location](https://brightinventions.pl/blog/cocoaheads-tricity-reactivecocoa)*